On the Notion of Equal Figures in Euclid: The early theory of proportionality

 \section{The early theory of proportionality}

-The question of ``early development of the theory of proportions'' (that is, its development without the Axiom of Archimedes, from principles in the first part of Euclid Book~I) was already considered by German geometers in the 1890s.
-This subject has been worked on by Kupffer, Schur, Dehn, Hessenberg, Hilbert, and Bernays.
+The question of ``early development of the theory of proportions'' (that is, its development without the Axiom of Archimedes, from principles in the first part of Euclid Book~I) was already considered by German geometers in the 1890s. \footnote{Thus ``early'' refers to the logical status of the work, i.e., not relying on the later parts of Euclid that need Archimedes, and not to the chronology, since this work was done in the nineteenth century.} This subject has been worked on by Kupffer, Schur, Dehn, Hessenberg, Hilbert, and Bernays.
 Above we showed that the heart of the matter is just two theorems, which we call (following Bernays) the interchange theorem and the fundamental theorem of proportion.
-In this section, we discuss the beautiful proofs of Karl Kupffer, who found them in 1893, as described in \cite{schur1902}, and those of Bernays, both of which answer to our need for a development by the means available to Euclid.
+In this section, we discuss the beautiful proofs of Karl Kupffer, who found them in 1893, as described in \cite{schur1902}, and those of Bernays, both of which answer to our need for a development by the means available to Euclid. \footnote{Already in 1810, Bolzano \cite{bolzano1810} called Euclid's use of Book~V to reach the theory of similar triangles an ``atrocious detour''.
+Baldwin \cite{baldwin2018} calls this ``Bolzano's challenge'', and compares the treatments of similarity in Euclid, Descartes, and Hilbert.}